Ken Early: John Delaney inflicted a decade of austerity on everyone in Irish football except himself

 Former Republic of Ireland manager Giovanni Trapattoni and John Delaney at the launch of the Vantage Club ticket scheme in September 2008.
 Photograph: Donall Farmer/Inpho

 John Delaney ran Irish football for nearly 15 years and yet the single defining day of his time in charge is easy to identify.
-It was Thursday the September 18th, 2008, when Delaney announced the Vantage Club ticket scheme on the roof terrace of a tower in Dublin’s Docklands.
+It was Thursday, September 18th, 2008, when Delaney announced the Vantage Club ticket scheme on the roof terrace of a tower in Dublin’s Docklands.

 Also in attendance that sunny autumn afternoon were then Republic of Ireland manager Giovanni Trapattoni, the late broadcaster Gerry Ryan, and Andrew Hampel, chief executive of ISG, the agency the FAI had hired to help with the strategy for ticket sales at the new Aviva Stadium.